PannenetsF/wageubn/README.md

 Config the bitwidth via `wageubn.config.Config` and `wageubn.config.network_config`. `wageubn.config.Config` is a namedtuple and you can set bitwidth as its key.

+With more consideration of hardware implement, the input and output of any module should be FIXED(or quantized).
+So there is a `iostrict` attribute to do this.

 # Contributing